 This policy outlines the Data Protection Policy for Citrus Group and has been updated to meet the requirements of the General Data Protection Regulations (GDPR) and The Data Protection Bill.
 It is a requirement for all staff working within Citrus Group to comply with this policy.

 Key individuals involved in developing the process and policy

-Name Job Title Nadine Searle HR Business Partner
+Name Job Title Nadine Searle Head of Group HR

 Circulated to the following individuals for comments and approval